 A Bergisches Kaffeetafel is definitely one.
 Delicious, sumptuous, and very extensive!
 You have to bring time, if you want to experience it yourself.
 You need three to four hours if you want to enjoy the four courses of such a feast.

-The first course consists of slices of white bread, which we spread with butter and plum jam "to the brim", as the waitress advises us.
-This is followed by a layer of rice pudding, which is sprinkled with cinnamon and sugar.
-This is followed by a Bergische waffle sprinkled with sugar.
-With hot cherries and a thick dollop of cream, this ensures that we are already full after the second course.
+The first course consists of slices of white bread, which we spread with butter and plum jam "to the brim," as the waitress advises.
+On top is a layer of rice pudding sprinkled with cinnamon and sugar.
+This is followed by a Bergisch waffle sprinkled with sugar.
+Topped with hot cherries and a generous dollop of cream, this ensures that we're already full after the second course.

-The third course is savory and consists of rye bread with a ham and cheese plate with lettuce, peppers, tomatoes and cucumbers.
-Finally there is black pudding with onions and rye bread.
-It is best to avoid lunch and dinner - then you can create a Bergische Kaffeetafel.
-We did well!
+The third course is savory and consists of rye bread with a ham and cheese platter, salad, peppers, tomatoes, and cucumbers.
+Finally, there's black pudding with onions on rye bread.
+It's best to skip lunch and dinner—then you can create a Bergisch coffee table.
+We certainly did well to do so!

 However, if you want to experience a Bergisches Kaffeetafel for yourself, you can rarely do so without a reservation.